 REI adventures lets you put your outdoor skills to the test and get the chance to meet a group of like-minded people.
 REI trips are ranked by activity level from 1-5, 1 being the least active and 5 being the most active.
 Trips range in time from weekend getaways to three weeks.

-A 16 day trip to Tibet for an REI member costs $4,574 plus a roundtrip flight and a couple meals, tips and taxes not included.
-You’d pay nearly that or more organizing a trip yourself, but this one comes with a trained guide.
+A 16 day trip to Tibet for an REI member costs $4,574 not including a roundtrip flight, a couple meals, plus tips and taxes.
+You’d pay nearly that or more organizing a trip yourself, but this one comes with a trained guide!
 Or take a 4-day weekend backpacking trip in Yosemite for $760, which includes professional instruction and guiding; meals as noted on the daily itinerary; 2-person tents; group cooking gear; group first aid kit, water filter; campsite and permit fees — not a bad deal.

 The Social Adventure Travel Experience